 As one SolarNow particpant said, "This is a way to help the environment... donating a small amount of money, benefiting the community by installing great things like this which we can use and see on a daily basis."

 Energy stewardship -- FPL will have 30 million solar panels by 2030, 10.5 gigawatts

-Visible solar -- dozens of Spotlight's Lift and Curve structures
+Visible solar -- 100 Spotlight Solar Lift and Curve structures

 Locations - various locations in Florida